-Rokita and his staff are active in supporting charitable causes and have participated in events for the St. Vincent Cancer Center, the Find a Book a Home Foundation, and the Angelman Syndrome Foundation.
-Rokita also routinely volunteers his time as a commercial-rated pilot for charity, most notably for Angel Flight and Veterans Airlift Command.
+Rokita and his staff are active in supporting charitable causes and have participated in events for the St. Vincent Cancer Center, the Find a Book Home Foundation, and the Angelman Syndrome Foundation.
+Rokita is also active with his fraternity, Sigma Chi.
+Rokita has received the Grand Consul Citation, an award given to members who perform outstanding service to the Fraternity, and presented with the Significant Sig award for his professional achievements.
+Rokita also routinely volunteers his time as a commercial-rated pilot for charity, most notably for Angel Flight and Veterans Airlift Command.”

 He has a bachelor-of-arts degree from Wabash College, where he earned Wabash’s highest award by being selected as an Eli Lilly Fellow.
 He also holds a Juris Doctor degree from the Indiana University School of Law.